 Also avoid watering your plants at the same rate, without regard for where they are in their life cycle.
 Instead, consider the development and circumstance of each plant to help save water.
 Plants need the most water before they reach maturity, directly after a transplant, and when producing fruit.

-Living in an arid or semiarid climate doesn’t mean that you can’t have a lavish garden or lush lawn.
-Nor does it mean that you have to spend a chunk of your income on your water bill.
-With thoughtful planning, you can have a beautiful outdoor space to enjoy, even in the heat.
+No matter where you live, you can enjoy a lavish garden or lush lawn, if that is what you want.
+And, you can do so without having to spend a chunk of your income on your water bill or time tending to everything.
+With thoughtful planning, you can have a beautiful outdoor space to enjoy, even in the heat, that also helps the bees and butterflies.